Let's Go Sightseeing!

 Saturday, 23 July 2022 – Central Kolkata Sightseeing

 The day my tryst with rain began.
 All was sunny till I entered the Saint Paul’s Cathedral.
 As I sat admiring the stained-glass windows & the memorial engravings, at some point of time, it started raining.
+I waited for 30 minutes for the rain to cease.
+When it didn’t, I made my way in the drizzle to the Victoria Memorial.

 Bougainvilleas adding beauty to an already magnificent structure!

-With my heart so full, I needed to loosen up & Soul – The Sky Lounge in the Park Street Area provided the perfect spot for this.
-As the dusk sky turned pink, I reminded myself that maybe we can be both – fun-loving & selfless, & that not all of us can be Mother Teresa, but can try to be good human beings!
+Similar thoughts kept churning in my head as walked later on the Princep Ghat, a promenade on the river Ganges.
+My heart was so full.
+I needed to loosen up.
+Soul – The Sky Lounge in the Park Street Area provided the perfect spot for this.
+As the dusk sky turned pink, I reminded myself of an important thought.

 Sunday, 24 July 2022 – North Kolkata Sightseeing

-Apart from the Victoria Memorial, I’d been quite eager to see the Jorasanko Thakur Bari, the ancestral home of Rabindranath Tagore.
-My eagerness was fully satiated at this typical Bengali mansion of the older days with its striking green & red colour, & the countless galleries holding invaluable information about the Nobel Laureate.
+I’d been quite eager to see the Jorasanko Thakur Bari.
+It is the ancestral home of Rabindranath Tagore.
+I felt fully satisfied at this typical Bengali mansion of the older days.
+Its striking green and red color was captivating.
+The countless galleries hold invaluable information about the Nobel Laureate.
+Some more family time followed with lunch with SD & her parents, my uncle & aunt.

 Playing catch-up!